 The reason why people develop tolerance to the drug is that they are used to the effectiveness of the already prescribed dosage to a point where they no longer feel the effect of the medication.
 Their body then urges them to take a higher dosage than the previous one to feel the initial effects of the medication.
 This goes on until they reach a point where they can no longer live without the pills.

 You can identify if a person has developed an addiction or not by noticing the changes in their behavior.
-Given below are two instances to show that a person has developed an addiction,
+Given below are symptoms to show that a person has developed an addiction,

 - Lack of Coordination